DevPelz/integrating-celo-with-a-mobile-application-using-the-celo-wallet-sdk/README.md

 const txHash = await celoWallet.sendTransaction(txObject);
 console.log(txHash);
 ```
-This code sends 1 (one) cGLD to the specified recipient address while also logging the transaction hash to the console.
+This code sends one (one) CELO to the specified recipient address while also logging the transaction hash to the console.

 ### Checking Account Balances